open-telemetry/opentelemetry-operator/README.md

 The operator can inject and configure OpenTelemetry auto-instrumentation libraries.
 Currently Apache HTTPD, DotNet, Go, Java, NodeJS and Python are supported.

 To use auto-instrumentation, configure an `Instrumentation` resource with the configuration for the SDK and instrumentation.
+This resource must be created within the **same namespace** as the applications being auto-instrumented.

 ```yaml
 kubectl apply -f - <<EOF